oskardudycz/event-driven.io/content/posts/2021-06-30--how_to_get_the_current_entity_state_in_event_sourcing/index.en.md

 Many people believe that Snapshots are the must-have in the Event-Sourced system.
 Instead of retrieving all stream events to rebuild the state, we could retrieve one record and use it for our business logic.
 It sounds promising and can be useful as the technical optimisation technique but should not be used as a ground basis.
 Isn't loading more than one event a performance issue?
 Frankly, it's not.
 Downloading even a dozen, or several dozens of small events is not a significant overhead.
 Events are concise, containing only the information needed.
 Event Stores are optimised for such operations, and the reads scale well (read more in my article ["Snapshots in Event Sourcing"](https://www.eventstore.com/blog/snapshots-in-event-sourcing)).

 Using Event Sourcing does not have to cause an automatic revolution in our code.
 We can still use aggregates/entities.
-In Event Sourcing, events are logically grouped linked into streams.
+In Event Sourcing, events are logically grouped into streams.
 Streams are ordered sequences of events.
 One stream includes all events for a given business object, e.g. _InvoiceInitiated_, _InvoiceIssued_, _InvoiceSent_.

 Thus recommended approach is to build the current state from events.
 To do so, we need to perform the following steps:
 1. Get all events for a given stream.
 We choose them based on the stream identifier (derived from the business object/record id).
 An event store retains the events for a given stream in the order they were appended; retrieval should preserve the order.